ussserrr/stm32pio/docs/gui/README.md

 ## Install and run

 The app requires PySide2 5.14+ package.
-It is available in all major package managers including pip, apt, brew and so on.
+It should be available in all major package managers including pip, apt, brew and so on.

+**WARNING:** PySide2 5.15 at the moment has a bug making the Add/Remove buttons not active.

 The convenient way to install is via `pip` specifying `extras` option:
 ```shell script